christophgil/ZIPsFS/Install_autotools.md

 # Installation with autotools

-This is less flexible and will only work on Linux and only with  fuse3.
+This is not the prefered way to install ZIPsFS.

-It requires *make* which is in the package  build-essential.
+It is less flexible and will only work on Linux and only with  fuse3.

     ./configure
     cd src